minecraft-essentials/minecraft-essentials.github.io/src/content/docs/infomation/intro.md

 ## Why Minecraft-Essentials?
-Minecraft-Essentials started out on a little package that eveeifyeve made called minecraft-auth but he wanted to make minecraft-launch but he said why make two libararys in one so he did so he called it Minecraft-Essentials a goal to provide essentails to Minecraft client developers to build there client and launchers without any hassle.
+Minecraft-Essentials started out on a little package that eveeifyeve made called minecraft-auth but he wanted to make minecraft-launch but he said why make two library's in one so he did so he called it Minecraft-Essentials a goal to provide essentials to Minecraft Modpack developers to provide launch & authentication without any hassle.

-## What are we avavlible on?
+## What are we available on?

-We are avalible on:
+We are available on:

-- NPM
 - Crates.io

-**But we are looking to expand out to python and more in the comming versions.**
+**But we are looking to expand out to node & python and more in the coming versions.**

-## What are the benfits of minecraft essentails
+## What are the benefits of minecraft essentials

-- Two Major Authenfication Methods.
+- Two Major Authentication Methods.
 - Performance by the power of [Rust](https://rust-lang.org)
-- Launch minecraft by deafult or your own client.
+- Launch minecraft by default or your own Minecraft Modpack.
 - A CLI(Future)

 # Where can I find updates on this?